 Do you know where you’re setting your box blinds this hunting season?
 Summer may be just around the corner, but that doesn’t mean you can’t start preparing!
 Giving deer and other prey animals time to acclimate to your blind placement can mean success for your future hunts.
-Read on to learn about where you should be placing your box blinds.
+Over time we have learned the best places to place blinds, learn more about the history of hunting blinds here.
+Or, read on to learn about where you should be placing your box blinds.

 Why Use Box Blinds